Part of speech: Open and closed classes

 Word classes may be either open or closed.
 An open class is one that commonly accepts the addition of new words, while a closed class is one to which new items are very rarely added.
 Open classes normally contain large numbers of words, while closed classes are much smaller.
 Typical open classes found in English and many other languages are nouns, verbs (excluding auxiliary verbs, if these are regarded as a separate class), adjectives, adverbs and interjections.
 Ideophones are often an open class, though less familiar to English speakers, (Note: Ideophones do not always form a single grammatical word class, and their classification varies between languages, sometimes being split across other word classes.
 Rather, they are a phonosemantic word class, based on derivation, but may be considered part of the category of "expressives", which thus often form an open class due to the productivity of ideophones.
 Further, "[i]n the vast majority of cases, however, ideophones perform an adverbial function and are closely linked with verbs.") and are often open to nonce words.
 Typical closed classes are prepositions (or postpositions), determiners, conjunctions, and pronouns.

 The open–closed distinction is related to the distinction between lexical and functional categories, and to that between content words and function words, and some authors consider these identical, but the connection is not strict.
 Open classes are generally lexical categories in the stricter sense, containing words with greater semantic content, while closed classes are normally functional categories, consisting of words that perform essentially grammatical functions.
 This is not universal: in many languages verbs and adjectives are closed classes, usually consisting of few members, and in Japanese the formation of new pronouns from existing nouns is relatively common, though to what extent these form a distinct word class is debated.

 Words are added to open classes through such processes as compounding, derivation, coining, and borrowing.
 When a new word is added through some such process, it can subsequently be used grammatically in sentences in the same ways as other words in its class.
 A closed class may obtain new items through these same processes, but such changes are much rarer and take much more time.
 A closed class is normally seen as part of the core language and is not expected to change.
 In English, for example, new nouns, verbs, etc. are being added to the language constantly (including by the common process of verbing and other types of conversion, where an existing word comes to be used in a different part of speech).
-However, it is very unusual for a new pronoun, for example, to become accepted in the language, even in cases where there may be felt to be a need for one, as in the case of gender-neutral pronouns.
+However, it is very unusual for a new pronoun, for example, to become accepted in the language, even in cases where it may be felt that there is a need for one, as in the case of gender-neutral pronouns.